udehnnamdi/CodeTreffen/README.md

 Completed

 ## Why fitGuild
 The sole purpose of the app is to provide a platform where individuals who are interested in learning to code, or in improving their coding skills, can gain access to various coding meetups, in various cities across the globe.
-It alse serves the purpose of demonstrating the core Next.js functionalities.
+It also serves the purpose of demonstrating the core Next.js functionalities.

 ## Contact
 Created by [Nnamdi Udeh](http://www.linkedin.com/in/nnamdi-udeh-630a33185)